a Lawn for Winter

 The two biggest winter problems with lawns on the northern plains are

 snow mold and dehydration.
-In areas where the snow lies all winter

 The precise time for the final lawn fertilizer application of the

 season also varies from place to place, but fertilizing around Columbus

 Day (after the last mowing but about four weeks before the soil